 Last Friday we were celebrating the official opening of our new office, arts and entertainment law firm that we are.
 This is the speech I gave before the party took off.

-Welcome to our little office warming party at Samuel Seow Law Corporation.
+Welcome to our little office warming party.
 We are grateful to have you here as our guests.

 We are going to meet many artists today.
 Writer Mahita Vas is here with us already.